EricGrose7/nba_streamlit/README.md

 streamlit run per_predictor_app.py
 ```

 The app is also hosted on Streamlit.
-You can visit the app at [insert your Streamlit app's URL here].
+You can visit the app at [[Here]](https://ericgrose7-nba-streamlit-per-predictor-app-vnyy2p.streamlit.app/).

 ## Project Files
 * Seasons_Stats.csv: This is the dataset used to train the model.
 It contains historical basketball player statistics from 1990 onwards.